-Taoiseach to hold talks with Stormont leaders amid NI protocol deadlock | ITV News
+Taoiseach to hold talks with Stormont leaders amid NI Protocol deadlock | ITV News

-Irish premier Micheal Martin will hold talks with political leaders in Belfast on Friday amid ongoing deadlock at Stormont over the Northern Ireland Protocol.
+Taoiseach Micheal Martin will hold talks with Northern Ireland's political leaders on Friday amid ongoing deadlock at Stormont over the protocol.

 The Taoiseach will also meet a range of business representatives on a visit that will be dominated by the political crisis over the contentious post-Brexit trading arrangements.